© 2013 by: Opcode

 Coleco product under applicable law.

-But it is a Opcode Games product, and therefore also basically Eduardo's
+But it is a Opcode Games product, and therefore is version 2 more basically Eduardo's

 versions is an RAM expander with built

 The new sound chip is far more advanced than the regular PSG found inside the

 So it is a significant upgrade in terms of sound.

 A little story:

 200 Super Game Modules from the first and second round was quickly sold out.

 The first Coleco version from Opcode Games,

 the U.S. NTSC, EU and Australian PAL and ADAM Computer Systems.